abdulrhmanm03/whatsapp_data_analyzer-/README.md

 ### Whatsapp data analyzer

+!!!
+The readme file is not up to data will be updated soon

 This FastAPI project provides endpoints to upload a whatsapp chat data file, process the data, and generate various plots.
 It includes functionality to upload data, generate time plots, and create pie charts.